-Cyberbullying is a growing epidemic not only in the United States, but all over the world.
+Cyberbullying is a growing epidemic, not only in the United States, but all over the world.
 Today, children and teens are bullied more on the Internet than in person, thanks to smartphones and social media.
 The impacts of this kind of harassment can be severe and include depression and suicide.
-It’s true, Cyberbullying is lethal, but is it viewed as a crime in the eyes of the law?
-Currently, state Cyberbullying laws are still being proposed and implemented as legislators are now understanding the severity of the situation.
+Currently, state cyberbullying laws are still being proposed and implemented as legislators are now understanding the severity of the situation.
 In the meantime, there are still other legal methods that victims and parents can use to combat cyberbullying.

 What is Cyberbullying?